ColorProgrammy/Dolphin3D/_docs/scripting/1 - Variables.md

 These variables are responsible for the screen size (or more precisely, what resolution to render in)

 If you bring the screen to maximazed or change it somehow, then, everything will fall apart.

-> It is NOT RECOMMENDED to set values higher than 132 and 31, as the image will not be displayed correctly.

 ---
 Aspect